 Summary of the Secondary Storage

 Secondary storage is nonvolatile memory used to store programs and data between runs.
 Four major kinds of secondary storage are summarized below.
-Floppy disks and magnetic tapes are phased out because they are slow.
+Optical disks and magnetic tapes are phased out because they are slow.
 In addition, the former have a small capacity and the latter do not permit random access of data.

 Hard Disks

 Disks are much slower than DRAMs: disks typically take 5-20 milliseconds, while DRAMs take 50-70 nanoseconds—making DRAM about 100,000 times faster.
 Yet disks have much lower costs than DRAM for the same storage capacity.
-In 2017, the cost per gigabyte of disk is about 30 to 100 times less expensive than DRAM.
+In 2024, the cost per gigabyte of disk is about 30 to 100 times less expensive than DRAM.

 Flash Memory